 Meal Plan Tip

-Prepare the unbaked lasagna as directed, then cover and refrigerate it for up to 1 day or freeze for up to 3 months (make sure your dish is freezer-safe).
+Prepare the unbaked, layered vegetable lasagna as directed, then cover and refrigerate it for up to 1 day or freeze for up to 3 months (make sure your dish is freezer-safe).
 If refrigerated, let the lasagna come to room temperature prior to baking.
 If frozen, let the lasagna thaw overnight in the refrigerator before bringing it to room temperature and baking.

 Recommended Tools to Make this Recipe

 - Baking Dish.
-Great for baking and beautiful for serving.
+Great for baking this casserole and beautiful for serving.

 - Dutch Oven.
 Perfect for preparing the vegetable mixture.